laws-africa/bluebell-monaco/README.md

 * Actions for monaco to apply formatting (eg. bold, italics).
 Enabled with `installActions()` and triggered using `editor.trigger('...', 'format.bold')`.
 * An Indigo GrammarModel for Bluebell

+This repo's AKN-to-text XSLT is automatically updated when [`bluebell/akn_text.xsl`](https://github.com/laws-africa/bluebell/blob/master/bluebell/akn_text.xsl) is updated in the Bluebell repo.

 ## Installation

 Install with